Bow Wow (rapper): 2003–2006: Unleashed, Wanted and The Price of Fame

 The first album released under his new name was Unleashed in 2003.
-Its first single was "Let's Get Down" featuring Birdman, the founder of Cash Money Records, which reached #14 on the Hot 100 and #6 on the Hot Rap Tracks charts.
+Its first single was "Let's Get Down" featuring Birdman, the founder of Cash Money Records, which reached No. 14 on the Hot 100 and No. 6 on the Hot Rap Tracks charts.
 The second single was then released, "My Baby", featuring Jagged Edge.
 Unlike his previous albums, this one was not produced under the mentorship of Jermaine Dupri.
 Guest appearances include Jagged Edge, Birdman, Mario, and Amerie.
 Unleashed was certified gold on September 25, 2003.
 Bow Wow appeared on the remix of JoJo's single "Baby It's You" in 2004.

 Wanted was released in 2005.
-Its first single was "Let Me Hold You", featuring Omarion, and peaked at #1 on the rap chart and #4 on the Hot 100.
+Its first single was "Let Me Hold You", featuring Omarion, and peaked at No. 1 on the rap chart and No. 4 on the Hot 100.
 The next single, "Like You", featuring Ciara, coincided with the beginning of Bow Wow's relationship with the singer.
-"Fresh Azimiz", featured J-Kwon and Jermaine Dupri, followed and peaked at #23 on the Hot 100 and #6 on the Hot Rap Tracks chart.
+"Fresh Azimiz", featured J-Kwon and Jermaine Dupri, followed and peaked at No. 23 on the Hot 100 and No. 6 on the Hot Rap Tracks chart.
 The album was certified platinum.
 At the time of the album's release, Bow Wow was managed by Positive Management.
-He also appeared on the remix of Dem Franchize Boyz' "I Think They Like Me", which peaked at #15 on the Hot 100 and #1 on the Hot Rap Tracks.
+He also appeared on the remix of Dem Franchize Boyz' "I Think They Like Me", which peaked at No. 15 on the Hot 100 and No. 1 on the Hot Rap Tracks.
 Bow Wow ended his relationship with Ciara in 2006.

-In 2006, The Price of Fame was released with the lead single "Shortie Like Mine", featuring Chris Brown, peaking at #9 on the Hot 100 and #1 on the Hot Rap Tracks.
+In 2006, The Price of Fame was released with the lead single "Shortie Like Mine", featuring Chris Brown, peaking at No. 9 on the Hot 100 and No. 1 on the Hot Rap Tracks.
 "Outta My System", which featured T-Pain, reflected on Bow Wow's break-up with Ciara.
-It peaked at #22 on the Hot 100 and #2 on the Rap chart.
+It peaked at No. 22 on the Hot 100 and No. 2 on the Rap chart.
 The Price of Fame was certified gold.